Taylor Swift gets booed by heavily pro-Eagles crowd as she watches the Chiefs at the Super Bowl

 Then there's the question of whether Kelce might pop the question.
 According to BetMGM, those willing to gamble on his plans could get 8/1 odds that Kelce would propose to Swift with a Chiefs victory.

-The Chiefs are 19-3 with her in the crowd, including 9-0 this season.
-She has never seen them lose in the playoffs.
+The Chiefs were 19-3 with her in the crowd, including 9-0 this season.
+She had never seen them lose in the playoffs.